CynthiaXintianLiu/MachineLearning/README.md

 # MachineLearning
-# This is to store some machine learning methods that i can use during kinds of competition
+###  store some machine learning methods that i can use during kinds of competitions
 #